kineticstoolkit/kineticstoolkit_doc/html/_sources/python_lists_slicing_exercise1.md

 # We will go backward through the list.
 # Therefore, the third number of the slice (increment) is -1.

-# We go through all the list.
+# We go through the entire list.
 There is no ending point.
 # Therefore, there is no second number in the slice.

 list_of_strings[-1::-1]